xitu/gold-miner/article/2021/programmatically-generate-images-with-css-painting-api.md

 # Programmatically generate images with CSS Painting API

-## Programmatically Generate Images with CSS Painting API

-#### A JavaScript API for dynamic image creation coupled with CSS

 ![](https://cdn-images-1.medium.com/max/5760/1*wKYGWd-7eWgpmMeBNiLCDA.jpeg)

 Images add color to an application.
 However, as we all know, having a lot of high-resolution images affects the page load time.
 For images of products, scenarios, and so on, we have no option but to include these images and optimize the application by caching them.
 But if you need a geometric image in your application, you don’t have to include it as an asset anymore.

-> # You can programmatically generate geometric images on the fly using the CSS Painting API.
+> You can programmatically generate geometric images on the fly using the CSS Painting API.

 Let’s find out what this API is and how to generate an image using it.